marcbadger/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using a feature vector composed of HOG features, raw pixels, and a color histogram.
+I trained a linear SVM using a scaled feature vector composed of HOG features, raw pixels, and a color histogram.
 The HOG features were extracted from all three chanels of the image converted to `YCrCb` color space and were computed on an 8 pixel grid with 12 orientation bins.
 I also included raw pixels of a 32 x 32 resized image using the `bin_spatial()` function provided in the lesson.
 Finally, I added a feature that concatenated the intensity histogram of each color channel separately.
 This gave 10176 features in total.
+Features were scaled using the `sklearn.preprocessing.StandardScaler.transform()` function (code lines 134-136 in extract_features.py).
+An example of the effect of scaling is shown below:

+![alt text][scaled_features_comparison_5066]

 ### Sliding Window Search